holt/syringe/README.md

 ### Does injection work with constructor functions?

 Indeed it does.

+### Can I see an example?

-[Here's an example of a Syringe application](http://goo.gl/KFGFQf)<sup>+</sup> that uses  dependency injection to construct collection and view objects, and conventional injection to manage controller operations.
+[Here's a Todos application](http://goo.gl/KFGFQf)<sup>+</sup> that uses Syringe dependency injection to construct collection and view objects and manage controller operations.
 You can view the source code for this app in the [syringe-todos](https://github.com/holt/syringe-todos) repo.

 <img src="https://github.com/holt/syringe/blob/master/img/todos.png?raw=true" align="center" title="What to do... what to do..."/>

 <sup>+ CSS and images courtesy of the awesome  [TodoMVC](http://todomvc.com) project</sup>

+### Got a simpler example?

+This [jsFiddle](http://jsfiddle.net/zenserve/HfGj4/) shows how Syringe can be used to build a simple form validation component.

 ### Are we making a [curry](https://en.wikipedia.org/wiki/Partial_application)?